Thanks to everyone who helped make Fall Bransle another success. Columbiana worked out great for us.

 Site Fee: FREE (donations will be accepted to defray the site rental cost)

-Feast: The feast will probably be $8 per person, with pre-registration REQUIRED.
-Please pay at a meeting or send a check to Scott Pfitzinger, 2906 Sedgewick St. NE, Warren, OH, 44483.
+Feast: The feast is $6 per person (lap-sitters are free), with pre-registration REQUIRED by Friday, October 28.
+Please pay at a meeting or send a check to Scott Pfitzinger (contact info below).
 Make checks payable to SCA, Inc. – Rivenvale.

 We will have plenty of time for relaxing, eating, dancing, crafting, and playing games.